 The Packaging Manager module has different options for packaging cartons.
 This article explains the different options and how to use them.

 The Acctivate Packaging Manager module has a few options for automatically creating cartons in a shipment.
 These packaging options are often dictated by your EDI Trading Partner (customer).
+Review our guide more information on the EDI Configuration Partner Options.

 Here’s a summary of the four Packaging Options available in Acctivate Packaging Manager: